CodeTwo Terms and Privacy

 - governments and law enforcement authorities only if we are required to do so by law.
 We will always attempt to redirect the law enforcement agency or government to request any data directly from you.
 If compelled to disclose your data, we will promptly notify you and provide a copy of the demand unless we are legally prohibited from doing so.

-We may share information obtained in connection with your use of CodeTwo Email Signatures for Office 365 only if required to do so by law or if necessary to protect our rights in legal proceedings.
+We may share information obtained in connection with your use of CodeTwo Email Signatures 365 only if required to do so by law or if necessary to protect our rights in legal proceedings.

 International data transfers